Kensington Gardens Reserve Project

 The eastern playground was removed which my daughter and many other children loved and I see its replaced with rocks and logs that children can play on, my daughter was upset when she heard this, could we replace the real play equipment please.

-Unknown 80 asked over 2 years ago
+Unknown 80 asked about 3 years ago

 Hi there,